stormboard/examples/README.md

-Stormboard Public Test Suite
+Stormboard Examples
 ============================

+== API
-The test suite currently contains example code for each API endpoint in PHP.
-Download it and run it on your local machine.
+This contains example code for each API endpoint in PHP.
+Download it and run it on your mac or linux machine or server that will run php.

 You may also want to review the documentation found at https://api.stormboard.com/docs